MuhammedAlkhudiry/quill-find-replace-module/README.md

 ## UI

-There should be:
+There should be an input and button for every needed functionality:
-* Three button for search, replace, replace-all with IDs: search, replace, replace-all
+* Three button for search, replace, replace-all with IDs: "search", "replace", "replace-all"
-* Two input with IDs: search-input, replace-input
+* Two input with IDs: "search-input", "replace-input"

 #### Example: